tylerbrown-tech/updatedproject/README.md

 # updatedproject

-to run the program:
+To run the program:

-Open your terminal or command prompt.
+1. Open your terminal or command prompt.

-Navigate to the folder where  the .java file is saved.
+2. Navigate to the folder where the .java file is saved.

-type into the terminal:
+3. Type into the terminal:

 " javac DigitalWasteManager.java "

-and to run the program type into the terminal:
+4. To run the program, type into the terminal:

 " java DigitalWasteManager "